-The Foundation provides awards to graduating high school seniors who live or go to high school within the city of Chicago, and are accepted to accredited university engineering programs.
-For those award winners who maintain satisfactory grade point averages, and complete annual applications, CEF continues to make awards through 4 years of undergraduate college study.
+CEF provides awards to graduating high school seniors who live or go to high school within the city of Chicago, and are accepted to accredited university engineering programs.
+For those award winners who maintain satisfactory grade point averages, and complete annual applications, CEF continues to make awards through a student’s 4 years of undergraduate college study.
 The awards increase each year a student qualifies and participates in the program.

 - Graduating High School Senior – $1,000